ai-pipestream/pipestream-engine/docs/architecture/05-hydration-model.md

 ## Hydration Levels

 - **Level 1: Document Hydration**: Resolves a `DocumentReference` into a full `PipeDoc` metadata object.
 This is typically done by the Kafka Sidecar or the Engine when a gRPC sender provides only a reference.
-- **Level 2: Blob Hydration**: Fetches the raw binary content (bytes) from S3 via the Repo Service.
+- **Level 2: Blob Hydration**: Fetches the raw binary content (bytes) via the Repo Service.
 This is an on-demand process triggered only if the target module (like a parser) requires the raw file for processing.
 - **Dehydration**: The inverse process where a full document is replaced by a reference after persistence, ensuring Kafka message size limits (10MB) are respected.

 ## DocumentReference Proto

-The `DocumentReference` provides the coordinates needed to retrieve a document from storage:
+The `DocumentReference` provides the **logical coordinates** needed to retrieve a document.
+No storage details (S3 paths, bucket names) are exposed:

 ```protobuf
 message DocumentReference {